 It shall conclude with a prayer, as for instance that a candidate who was not returned as elected to be declared duly elected, or that the election may be declared absolutely void.

-It may be in the form set out in the First Schedule, or to the like effect.
+It may be in the form set out in Schedule 1, or to the like effect.

 [Rule 2 amended: Gazette 3 Jul 2009 p.
-2681.]
+2681; SL 2022/201 r.
+4.]

 3. Filing

-The petition shall be filed in the Central Office of the Supreme Court, and the petitioner shall lodge with the petition a copy thereof, and a form of notice thereof for publication as hereinafter provided, and shall deposit with the Master in addition to the sum of $100 as security for costs a sum sufficient to defray the cost of publication of the petition and notice thereof.
+The petition shall be filed in the Central Office of the Supreme Court, and the petitioner shall lodge with the petition a copy thereof, and a form of notice thereof for publication as hereinafter provided, and shall deposit with a Court officer in addition to the sum of $100 as security for costs a sum sufficient to defray the cost of publication of the petition and notice thereof.

 [Rule 3 amended: Act No. 113 of 1965 s.
-8(1).]
+8(1); SL 2022/201 r.
+5.]

 4. Publication

-The Master shall forthwith, after the filing of a petition, publish a copy thereof in the Government Gazette, and he shall also forthwith publish in some newspaper circulating in the Province or District for which the election was held a notice setting forth the fact of the presentation of the petition, the date of presentation, the name of the petitioner, the nature of the relief claimed, and, as concisely as may be, the grounds on which the election is disputed.
+A Court officer shall forthwith, after the filing of a petition, publish a copy thereof in the Government Gazette, and shall also forthwith publish in a newspaper circulating generally in the State, or in the district for which the election was held, as the case requires, a notice setting forth the fact of the presentation of the petition, the date of presentation, the name of the petitioner, the nature of the relief claimed, and, as concisely as may be, the grounds on which the election is disputed.

+[Rule 4 amended: SL 2022/201 r.
+6.]

 5. Service of petition

-The petitioner shall, within 14 days of the filing of the petition, or within such further time as a Judge may allow, cause an office copy of the petition to be served upon the person whose election or return is disputed by the petition.
+The petitioner shall, within 14 days of the filing of the petition, or within such further time as a Judge may allow, cause a sealed copy of the petition to be served upon the person whose election or return is disputed by the petition.

 Service upon a person returned as elected may be made either personally or by post by prepaid registered letter, addressed to him at his address, as stated in his nomination paper.

+[Rule 5 amended: SL 2022/201 r.
+7.]

 6. Service at an address for service

-Any person who has been returned as a member may send to the Master, at the Central Office of the Supreme Court in Perth, a writing signed by him giving an address, not more than one mile from the Central Office, at which a petition may be served upon him, and may by the same or another like writing appoint some person entitled to practise in the Supreme Court as a legal practitioner to act as his solicitor in respect of such petition.
+Any person who has been returned as a member may send to the Central Office of the Supreme Court a writing signed by him giving an address at which a petition may be served upon him, and may by the same or another like writing appoint some person entitled to practise in the Supreme Court as a legal practitioner to act as his solicitor in respect of such petition.

-When such writing has been sent to the Master, service of a petition upon the person by whom it was sent may be made by leaving the office copy of the petition with some person at the address specified in the writing.
+When such writing has been sent to the Central Office, service of a petition upon the person by whom it was sent may be made by leaving the sealed copy of the petition with some person at the address specified in the writing.

+[Rule 6 amended: SL 2022/201 r.
+8.]

 7. Particulars

 (a) The Court or a Judge may order any party to the proceedings upon a petition to deliver to any other party particulars, or further and better particulars, of any matter alleged by such party.